Want to know where to travel when in 2022? Your wish is our command.

 Morocco is home to wildly diverse terrain, so you can find good times to visit at almost any time of year, depending on where you’re headed.

-The Atlas hills, however are wonderful in the early summer.
+The Atlas hills, however, are wonderful in the early summer.
 The weather in June tends to be mild and sunny, with rolling green pastures that come alive in a carpet of wild roses, poppies and orchids.

 Beach hangouts such as Taghazout are also great during summer (although you’ll find better surf in winter months).
+For the best of Morocco, hop on a Flash Pack trip.

 Also consider: Croatia